South Korea minister says GM Korea union, creditors should share restructuring pain

-SEOUL (Reuters) - South Korea’s finance minister said on Monday that General Motors Korea’ creditors and its labour union should share the burden of improving the loss-making operation.
+SEOUL (Reuters) - South Korea’s finance minister said on Monday that General Motors Korea’ creditors and its labor union should share the burden of improving the loss-making operation.

 “The unions and creditors should together share the burden, and (restructuring measures) should not be temporary but sustainable,” Kim Dong-yeon told reporters.